basecamp/kamal-proxy/README.md

 - `mproxy add {new host}` (this blocks until the new instance is ready to accept traffic)
-- `mproxy remove {old host}` (this blocks until the old instance has been drained of active traffic) - Stop the old service instance
+- `mproxy remove {old host}` (this blocks until the old instance has been drained of active traffic)

-Because of the blocking of the commands, the old instance won't be removed before the new one is serving traffic.
-The draining means that the old instance has a chance to complete all its current requests before it's stopped.
+- Stop the old service instance

+You can also combine the add & remove steps by using the `deploy` action to specify the host(s) that should become active.
+Any other hosts not in the list will be drained and removed.

 ## Trying it out